argonautproject/us-core-patient-data-feed/spec.md

    - US Core Encounter Profile
    - US Core DiagnosticReport Profile for Laboratory Results Reporting
    - US Core Laboratory Result Observation Profile

-3. Servers SHALL support subscriptions that provide with zero or more supported filters.
+### 6.3 Filter Support

-4. Servers MAY support filters beyond those listed in Table 1 for each resource type.
+1. Servers MAY support filters beyond those listed in Table 1 for each resource type.
-5. Servers SHOULD align any additional filters with existing search parameter names, when applicable.
+2. Servers SHOULD align any additional filters with existing search parameter names, when applicable.
+3. Servers SHALL support Subscriptions with zero or more supported filters in a filter-criteria extension.

-### 6.4 Subscription Handling
+### 6.4 Delivery (Channel and Payload Support)
 1. Servers SHALL support the `rest-hook` channel type for notification delivery.
 2. Servers SHALL support the `empty` and `id-only` payload types for notifications.
 3. Servers MAY support additional channel types and payload types.

 ### 6.6 Documentation and Error Handling
 1. Servers SHALL clearly document the following in their developer-facing documentation:
-   - Supported resources and filters
+   - Supported resources, filters, and triggers
    - Supported notification triggers
    - Supported channel types
    - Supported payload types
 2. Servers SHOULD provide clear error messages when rejecting subscription requests due to unsupported features.

-## 7. Benefits
+## 7. Additional Considerations

-1. More targeted and efficient processing of notifications by clients.
-2. Detailed understanding of what triggered changes in patient data.
-3. Improved interoperability through standardized event codes.
-4. Flexibility for servers to expose additional event details while maintaining a core set of standardized codes.
+### 7.1 Performance Optimization

+Servers implementing the Patient Data Feed should consider the following performance optimizations:

+1. Event Coalescing: When multiple changes occur to a single resource in rapid succession, servers can coalesce these changes into a single event notification that includes all applicable trigger codes to represent the nature of the changes.

+2. Event Batching: For subscriptions with high update frequencies, servers can implement batching strategies to group multiple events into a single notification bundle.

+### 7.2 Security Considerations

+While detailed security implementations are beyond the scope of this specification, servers must maintain the same level of access control and security for subscription notifications as they do for direct REST API access.
+Key considerations include authentication, authorization, encryption in transit (https), and audit logging.
+Implementers are encouraged to refer to the FHIR Security and Privacy Module (http://hl7.org/fhir/security.html) and relevant security best practices for additional guidance.

 ## 8. Future Work